ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 ## CMT-013

-The first Lorraine, Wandering Warrior sample card to be released was marked as "CMT-013".
+Officially identified as the _1st iteration_, the first Lorraine, Wandering Warrior sample card to be released was marked as "CMT-013".
 It isn't as refined as the later sample cards, with a darker background and less crisp artwork.

 {% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/16-life.png" description="Lorraine, Wandering Warrior (CMT-013) digital image." max-width="440px" %}

 With only 16 life, all CMT-013 samples have the lowest life count of all of the Lorraine, Wandering Warrior sample cards.

+***Trivia:** The Dawn of Ashes set has an Arthurian theme.
+CMT was code for Camelot - the castle and court associated with the legendary King Arthur.*

 ### Variants